5 Tips to Reduce Food Waste at Home (And Save Money!)

 Use-By Dates Vs Best Before Dates

-Many Australians don’t know, or pay attention to, the difference between ‘Best-Before’ and ‘Use-By’ labels.
+Many American don’t know, or pay attention to, the difference between ‘Best-Before’ and ‘Use-By’ labels.
 ‘Use-By’ labels are for food which must be eaten before that date for health and safety reasons.
 They are usually found on meat and fish products and food should not be eaten after that date to prevent health risks.
 ‘Best-Before’ labels refer to the date whereby the food may pass its optimum taste or quality and are usually found on foods like fruit or vegetables.
 It’s still safe to eat these foods after this date from a health standpoint.

 Stick to the shopping list!